usnistgov/metaschema/website/content/specification/syntax/definitions.md

 The `@default` attribute specifies the default value for the flag.
 When a flag is specified as an optional child of a `<define-field>` or `<define-assembly>`, this value SHOULD be considered set for a content instance if the flag is omitted in that instance.

 ## `<json-key>`

 Both the [`<define-field>`](#top-level-define-field) and [`<define-assembly>`](#top-level-define-assembly) definition types support the definition of a `<json-key>`.

 A `<json-key>` is used to identify a *flag instance* on the definition that is used to group a collection of [*named model instances*](/specification/syntax/instances/#named-model-instances) with the same name related to the definition when serializing to the JSON format.
-This is controlled using the [`group-as`](/specification/syntax/instances/#group-as) element using the [`in-json="BY_KEY"`](/specification/syntax/instances/#in-json) attribute value.
+This is controlled using the [`group-as`](/specification/syntax/instances/#group-as) element using the [`in-json="BY_KEY"`](/specification/syntax/instances/#in-jsonby_key) attribute value.

-For more information see [using `json-key`](/specification/syntax/instances/#using-json-key).
+For more information see [using `<group-as in-json="BY_KEY">`](/specification/syntax/instances/#in-jsonby_key).

 ## top-level `<define-field>`

-A field definition, represented by the `<define-field>` element, is used to declare a reusable [field](/specification/glossary/#field) within a metaschema module.
+A *field definition*, represented by the `<define-field>` element, is used to declare a reusable [field](/specification/glossary/#field) within a metaschema module.

-A field definition provides the means to implement a complex named [*information element*](/specification/glossary/#information-element) with a value and an optional set of [*flag*](/specification/syntax/instances/#flag-instances) instances.
+A *field definition* provides the means to implement a complex named [*information element*](/specification/glossary/#information-element) with a value and an optional set of [*flag instances*](/specification/syntax/instances/#flag-instance).

 {{<callout>}}
-A field is an edge node in a Metaschema-based model.
-Fields are typically used to provide supporting information for a containing [*assembly*](/specification/syntax/definitions/#top-level-define-assembly).
-The flag instances, typically characterize or identify the fields value.
+A *field definition* is an edge node in a Metaschema-based model. *Fields* are typically used to provide supporting information for a containing [*assembly definition*](/specification/syntax/definitions/#top-level-define-assembly).
+The optional set of *flag instances* declared on a *field definition*, typically characterize or identify the fields value.
 With optional use of flags, a field can be more or less complex, depending on the modeling need.
 {{</callout>}}

 The field's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) or [markup data types](/specification/datatypes/#markup-data-types) identified by the `@as-type` attribute.identified by the `@as-type` attribute.